bougassaa/react-to-html-element/README.md

 export default MyButton;
 ```

-The `children`, `rootElement` and `ref` properties do not need to be declared, they will be automatically injected into the component.

 Then after declaring the properties, you must register your React components as WebComponent, like this :

 ```js